The King of the Snakes

 The King of the Snakes is a Chinese folktale published by John Macgowan in 1910.
-In it, a father gives his youngest daughter to a snake spirit, who turns out to be a human.
+In it, a father finds a flower from a snake spirit's garden and is forced to give his youngest daughter to the animal, who turns out to be a human, and their marriage is fortunate for the youngest daughter.
 Out of jealousy, the girl's sister conspires to take her place and kills her.
 The heroine, then, goes through a cycle of transformations, regains human form and takes revenge on her sister.

 The tale is related to the cycle of the animal bridegroom, but scholars consider it a narrative that developed in East Asia, since most of the tales are attested in China and Taiwan.
 Local and regional folktale indexes register similar tales from nearby regions in East Asia, such as in Mongolia and Japan.

 Summary

 The tale begins by describing how a society of snakes is so refined and advanced that some of its members are dissatisfied with their low condition and wish to become humans.
 One of them, who becomes the ruler of the snakes, discovers how to alternate between human and snake forms, becomes human and owns a great estate in the human realm.
 On this estate, there is a beautiful garden unlike any other in the Flowery Kingdom.

 One day, this Prince of Snakes sees an old man plucking flowers in his own gardens and, irritated, asks the old man the reason for his presence.
 The old man answers he is just plucking flowers for his four daughters, of varying charm and beauty: the eldest pock-faced and the fourth the most beautiful.
 He ponders on this information and demands the old man send the fourth daughter to him as his bride in ten days time, lest he send a troop of snakes to devour him and his family.

 The man returns home and tells the situation to his daughters.
 The three elders refuse to marry the snake, despite his threat, but the youngest, Almond Blossom, being the "most devotedly filial", offers to go in her father's place.
 The fairies listen to her plea and, touched by her devotion, send one of their own to protect her against her enemies.